LiGaOg/libpmp/proposal.md

 ## Problem Statement

 ### What the problem is?
-Memory protection is more related to manage the access of memory pages, either to avoid bugs or prevent malicious behaviour.
-It is usually implemented with the system call, for instance the `mprotect` on Linux, because the modification of page table requires privileged access.
-To implement it, Intel has proposed a new mechanism called **Memory Protection Key (MPK)** for x86 architecture, which uses a register and corresponding instructions to maintain 16 protection keys.
+* Memory protection is more related to managing the access of memory pages to avoid bugs or prevent malicious behavior.
+It is usually implemented with the system call, for instance, the `mprotect` on Linux, because the modification of the page table requires privileged access.
+To implement it, Intel has proposed a new mechanism called **Memory Protection Key (MPK)** for x86 architecture, which uses the **protection key rights register (`PKRU`)** and corresponding instructions to maintain 16 protection keys.
 Those protection keys are used to control the access of page groups.

-However, there exist three issues in MPK:
+* However, there exist three issues in MPK:

   * Protection-key-use-after-free problem.

   * Protection key limitation.

-* Inter-thread synchronization for multi-thread program.
+  * Inter-thread synchronization for multi-thread programs.

-To fix those issues, an open-source project called `libmpk` provides a abstraction of MPK, which fixes those three issues above.
+* To fix those issues, an open-source project called `libmpk` provides an abstraction of MPK, which fixes those three issues above.

-However, this is the overall solution for x86 architecture.
+* However, this is the overall solution for x86 architecture.
 We want to explore the memory protection mechanisms in other architecture.

-In RISC-V, there's also a similar design called **Physical Memory Protection (PMP)**.
-PMP uses several PMP entries to control the privilege of memory access (PMP is composed with configuration and address registers, which are per-hardware-thread machine-mode control registers).
-After the exploration of PMP, we found that the second issue also exists in PMP.
-So we want to provide a abstraction layer to fix the hidden problems in PMP.
+* In RISC-V, a similar design is called **Physical Memory Protection (PMP)**.
+PMP uses several PMP entries to control the privilege of memory access (PMP is composed of configuration and address registers, which are per-hardware-thread machine-mode control registers). **After the exploration of PMP, we found that the second issue (Protection key limitation) also exists in PMP**.
+So we want to provide an abstraction layer to fix the hidden problem in PMP.

 ### Why it is important?